Vitiligo: Tips for managing

 To protect your skin from the sun, dermatologists recommend that you:

 Use sunscreen every day.
-You want to generously apply sunscreen to all skin that will not be covered by clothing.
+You want to apply sunscreen to all skin that clothing will not cover.
 To get the protection you need, apply the sunscreen at least 15 minutes before going outside.

 To get the protect you need, choose a sunscreen that offers all of the following: